Wan-Chuan Kao Assistant Professor of English

 * Personal and Analytical Essay: Scalar 2.0 and SoundciteJS, created by a student in WRIT 100 (Fall 2016)

 “The Body in Wonder: Affective Suspension and Medieval Queer Futurity.”
 Affect Theory and Literary Critical Practice: A Feel for the Text.
 Ed.
 Stephen Ahern.
-Under contract and forthcoming with Palgrave Macmillan.
+Palgrave Macmillan, 2019.
+25-43.

 “Memorialization in White: Chaucerian Topology and the Defaute of Subjectivity.” postmedieval: a journal of medieval cultural studies 4.3 (2013): 352–363.